Encoding and Controlling Global Semantics for Long-form Video Question Answering: Related Work

-\textbf{Cross-modal alignment.} Recent cross-modal alignment methods focus on establishing a shared latent space in which samples of different modalities can be compared readily.
+\textbf{Cross-modal alignment.} Alignment approaches, such as contrastive learning \citep{nguyen2021contrastive, nguyen2024topic,wu2023infoctm,wu2024modeling}, optimal transport \citep{nguyen2022improving, wu2023effective,wu2024affinity, wu2024fastopic}, tree-based fusion \citep{nguyen2023gradient}, and energy-based modeling \citep{nguyen2023demaformer}, have been investigated to compare different input samples.
+For multimodal learning, recent cross-modal alignment methods focus on establishing a shared latent space in which samples of different modalities can be compared readily \citep{nguyen2023expand, nguyen2024meta, nguyen2024read, nguyen2024kdmcse, nguyen2023improving, nguyen2022adaptive, nguyen2022vision}.
 For example, with a contrastive learning formulation, CLIP \citep{radford2021learning} and ALIGN \citep{jia2021scaling} learn generalizable image-text representations from millions of image-text pairs.
 To exploit relation for cross-modal alignment, \citet{ren2021learning} use hard bijective correspondences between words and objects via an argmax over the cross-modal attention matrix to optimize the cross-modal alignment. \citet{pandey2022cross} generalize the hard alignment with their soft alignment approach, but they focus on objects within an image rather than a long video.